nicrie/nicrie.github.io/_code/xmca.md

 A_t = \left( \text{PC} \times \text{PC}^* \right)^{1/2}
 \end{equation}

 is easy to understand.
 It just gives an estimate of the strength of the mode at a given moment in time, and as such is the analog of the PCs when using standard MCA.
-In principle, it should be directly comparable to traditional measures like the MJO amplitude provided by Wheeler and Hendon ([2004][wh04])
+In principle, it could be directly compared to traditional measures like the MJO amplitude provided by Wheeler and Hendon ([2004][wh04])

 ![mode1-temporal-amplitude](/images/xmca/mode1-temporal-amplitde.jpg)